How to prepare your job application and what to expect if you are asked to come in for an interview.

 Firstly we shortlist - if you're successful in gaining an interview, you should hear from us within three weeks after the closing date.
 If you haven't heard from us by then, it's unlikely that your application was chosen for shortlisting.

-Then we interview - once an applicant has been selected, we'll notify you in writing.
+Then we interview - once an applicant has been selected for appointment, we'll notify you in writing.
 We often receive many applications for our advertised vacancies.
 We ask that if possible, you wait until we contact you.

 Who to contact for more information?